r48n34/leafers/README.md

 # Leafers
-A final yaer project of using deep learning CNN models for predicting regarding Hong Kong plants images.
+A final yaer project of using deep learning CNN models for predicting Hong Kong plants images.

 # README.md on progress